qaiik/qaiik/README.md

 hey everyone, I'm qaiik

-I go by winter 🏳️‍⚧️
+I go by winter 🏳️‍⚧️<br/>
 i have a ridiculous amount of repos
 90% or more are unfinished

-you can basically ignore everything that isn't recent and doesnt use esbuild or typescript
+ignore almost everything that isn't and doesnt use esbuild or typescript

-I mainly do js/ts (a lot)<br/> but also can do python and go, although im not as strong in them snymore
+I mainly do js/ts (a lot)<br/> but also can do python and go, although im not as strong in them anymore

+my main project as of now is driftlang. hopefully i actually finish